maxammann/blog/content/posts/2021-01-05-keeping-secret-safe.md

 base64 -d < scan.base64 | paperkey --pubring pub.gpg > secret-key.gpg
 ```

 You simply scan the codes one by one and write it to a file. `zbarcam` will add a new line after each scan.
 This is not a problem though because we used base64 encoding which is very portable.
 It will just ignore the new lines.
 Then we pass the decoded data to `paperkey` which required the public key to reconstruct the secret GPG key.
+When restoring the GPG you can get your public key from one of the key servers.

 We also need `t` out of `n` shares to get back to the passphrase.